Skip to main content

 Is there a rule of thumb for configuring thresholds for stopping traffic and restarting?

 It depends on your health check implementation.
-If your health check relies on conditions that only change during inference (e.g., _is_healthy is set in predict), restarting before stopping traffic is generally better, as it allows recovery without disrupting traffic.
+If your health check relies on conditions that only change during inference (for example, _is_healthy is set in predict), restarting before stopping traffic is generally better, as it allows recovery without disrupting traffic.
+Stopping traffic first may be preferable if a failing replica is actively degrading performance or causing inference errors, as it prevents the failing replica from affecting the overall deployment while allowing time for debugging or recovery.

-When should I configure restart_check_delay_seconds?
+When should I configure startup_threshold_seconds?

 Why am I seeing two health check failure logs in my logs?